jyo925/jyo925/README.md

-👋 Hi My name is iyoon.
+👋 Hi My name is jiyoon.

 📚 I'm studying web development.
 I want to be a backend developer.